 Many of the benefits available to not-for-profits (for example, low cost incorporation, tax concessions and the ability to conduct fundraising activities) may only be accessed by your organisation when it can prove its not-for-profit status.

-You will need to include certain wording to say that you are prevented from distributing profits or assets for the benefit of members – both while the organisation is operating and when it winds up.
+You will need to include certain wording to say that the organisation is prevented from distributing profits or assets for the benefit of members – both while the organisation is operating and when it winds up.

-Include the Australian Taxation Office’s non-profit and dissolution clauses in your organisation’s constitution or rules.
-See the wording provided by the Australian Taxation Office (ATO).
+The Australian Taxation Office (ATO) not-for-profit and dissolution clauses can be used in your organisation’s constitution or rules.
 This wording (or similar wording carefully drafted by a lawyer or accountant) will be recognised and accepted by government departments, regulators and grant-makers when your organisation applies for government concessions or for funding.